nvim-flutter/flutter-tools.nvim/README.md

 # Usage

 - `FlutterRun` - Run the current project.
-This needs to be run from within a flutter project.
+Respects `config.debugger.enabled` setting.
+- `FlutterDebug` - Force run current project in debug mode.
 - `FlutterDevices` - Brings up a list of connected devices to select from.
 - `FlutterEmulators` - Similar to devices but shows a list of emulators to choose from.
 - `FlutterReload` - Reload the running project.